 - A registration is for a single person.
 Multiple registrants may share a single Zoom connection, though we recommend that each person have a connected computer so they can ask questions and participate in activities.
 We also offer customized training, or you can contact us to discuss other group training options.

 - What is your cancellation policy?

-- We offer a full refund up to 5 days before the event.
+- We offer a full refund for a cancellation more than 5 days before the event.
 There is a $100 fee for a cancellation within 5 days of the event.
 No-shows can request a refund, minus a $250 fee, up to a week after the missed event.

 The training will be held over two days.
 Each day, we will meet 12–2pm Eastern, take a one-hour break, and then finish 3–5pm.
 This schedule should be convenient for participants throughout the Continental United States.